Gordon Saunders

 Joseph Gordon Saunders MusD (1837 – 17 January 1912) was a composer of songs, church music and organ music.
 He was also a teacher of composition, piano, harmony and counterpoint at the Trinity College of Music.
 He was known to have conducted ensemble classes.

 Saunders studied with the organist and composer Edward John Hopkins and also with organist and composer Elizabeth Stirling and virtuoso pianist and composer Henry Litolff.
 He studied at the University of Oxford where he gained a Doctor of Music.
 Whilst at Oxford, he wrote a textbook on counterpoint, Examples in strict counterpoint (old and new), which was endorsed by the university.

 Saunders was the first teacher of British composer Granville Bantock at the Trinity College of Music, London, where he was one of the seven founding members of the college.
+In 1884, he became conductor of the Clapton Philharmonic Society.

 As part of his role at the Trinity College of Music, Saunders was an examiner and in 1896 he travelled to Australia and New Zealand to conduct numerous graded music examinations in multiple cities, Adelaide, Melbourne, Ballarat, Tasmania, and Brisbane.

+He was an associate to the Philharmonic Society.